-ABOUT HOFSTRA UNIVERSITY Hofstra University is an independent, nonsectarian, coeducational institution in Hempstead, New York, on suburban Long Island, 25 miles east of Manhattan.
+ABOUT HOFSTRA UNIVERSITY

+Hofstra University is an independent, nonsectarian, coeducational institution in Hempstead, New York, on suburban Long Island, 25 miles east of Manhattan.
 Dedicated at its founding in 1935 to providing a strong foundation in the liberal arts and sciences, Hofstra offers its students a great range of undergraduate, graduate, and professional programs.
 Students have come from all of the states in the country and from 72 foreign lands to earn their bachelor, master, law, or doctoral degrees, or a professional or advanced study diploma at Hofstra.
-The main academic divisions are the Hofstra College of Liberal Arts and Sciences, the Frank G. Zarb School of Business, the School of Education, New College of Hofstra, University College for Continuing Education, and the School of Law.
+The main academic divisions are the Hofstra College of Liberal Arts and Sciences, the School of Communication, the Frank G. Zarb School of Business, the School of Education, New College of Hofstra, University College for Continuing Education, and the School of Law.
 Hofstra is also the site of a federal courthouse for the Eastern District of New York.
 The university's campus includes more than 100 buildings on 238 acres.

 The Hofstra School of Law is fully accredited by the American Bar Association and the Association of American Law Schools.

 The School of Law is located in an air-conditioned, three-level building, designed to be in harmony with the brick neoclassic buildings on the south campus.
-In the Law School's Moot Courtroom, designed to simulate actual courtroom conditions, students view and criticize their own moot court practice through the use of advanced audiovisual equipment, including remote-control, closed-circuit television cameras, and recording devices.
-A recent expansion to the School of Law has added significant library space, including student study group rooms and computer labs; an expanded Career Services facility, including several resource rooms for use in connection with researching career alternatives, additional seminar rooms; and a plaza that is conducive for informal student gatherings and for social functions.
-Students with disabilities have ready access to all parts of the building through the use of gradually sloped internal and external ramps and an elevator.
-Of the total university student body of 12,300, graduate students represent approximately 3,300, including approximately 825 law students.
+In the Law School's Moot Courtroom, designed to simulate actual courtroom conditions, students view and criticize their own moot court practice through the use of advanced audiovisual equipment, including remotecontrol, closed-circuit television cameras and recording devices.

+An expansion to the School of Law has added significant library space, including student study group rooms and computer labs, an expanded Career Services facility, additional seminar rooms, and a plaza that is conducive for informal student gatherings and for social functions.